The Vermont Higher Education Investment Plan features age-based and static options using TIAA-CREF mutual funds and a principal-protected account.

 - Account maintenance fee: None.

-- Program management fees: 0.50% manager fee for the age-based option includes underlying mutual fund expenses, and will be reduced to 0.45% when the plan reaches $225 million in assets; 0.45% manager fee for static fund options does not include underlying fund expenses; no fee for the Principal Plus Interest Option.
+- Program management fees: 0.45% management fee includes underlying mutual fund expenses; 0.40% manager fee for static fund options does not include underlying fund expenses; no fee for the Principal Plus Interest Option.

 - Expenses of the underlying investments: Included in the program manager fee for the age-based option.
 For the static fund options, underlying expenses range from 0.09% to 0.39%.